Solving degenerate 2D frustration-free spin systems in sub-exponential time: Results

-To illustrate hardness of the problem in theorem \ref{maintheorem} in the most informative way we should show hardness in as restrictive a special case as possible.
+To state the strongest lower bound we should show hardness in as restrictive a special case as possible.
 We therefore consider the case when $H$ is a satisfiable classical 3SAT-formula and moreover the degeneracy is $\Dbound=1$, i.e., the satisfying assignment is promised to be unique.
 Then the local gap is $\gamma=1$, and the satisfying assignment can be found by computing the $1$-local observables using corollary \ref{postproc} to constant accuracy $\delta$.

-\begin{lemma}[\cite{lichtenstein_planar_1982,valiant_np_1985}] Let $A$ be the set of \texttt{3SAT} instances on a 2D grid and let $uA\subset A$ be the set of such instances with exactly 1 satisfying assignment.
-Suppose there exists a polynomial-time algorithm which given an instance from $uA$ outputs the satisfying assignment with probability 1/2.
-Then NP equals RP (randomized polynomial time). \end{lemma}
+\begin{lemma} Let $A$ be the set of \texttt{3SAT} instances on a 2D grid and let $uA\subset A$ be the set of such instances with exactly 1 satisfying assignment. \begin{itemize} \item Suppose there exists a polynomial-time algorithm which given an instance from $uA$ outputs the satisfying assignment with probability 1/2.
+Then NP equals RP (randomized polynomial time). \item Suppose there exists a $\exp(n^{o(1)})$-time randomized algorithm which given an instance from $uA$ outputs the satisfying assignment with probability 1/2.
+Then there exists a $\exp(n^{o(1)})$-time randomized algorithm for for \texttt{SAT} with $n$ variables. \end{itemize} \end{lemma}

-\begin{proof} \texttt{SAT} is parsimoniously reducible to \texttt{3SAT} \cite{kozen_design_1992} which itself is parsimoniously reducible to \texttt{rectilinear planar 3SAT} \cite{lichtenstein_planar_1982,knuth_problem_1992,demaine_lecture_2014} ({All reductions mentioned are polynomial-time}).
+\begin{proof} \texttt{SAT} is parsimoniously reducible to \texttt{3SAT} \cite{kozen_design_2012} which itself is parsimoniously reducible to \texttt{rectilinear planar 3SAT} \cite{lichtenstein_planar_1982,knuth_problem_1992,demaine_lecture_2014} ({All reductions mentioned are polynomial-time}).
 A \texttt{rectilinear planar 3SAT} instance is easily embedded in the 2D grid with 3-local constraints.
 So there exists a parsimonious reduction $g$ which takes \texttt{SAT} instances to $A$ and \texttt{unique SAT} instances to $uA$.

 By the Valiant-Vazirani theorem \cite{valiant_np_1985} there exists a randomized reduction $f$ from \texttt{SAT} to \texttt{unique SAT}.
-Since $g$ preserves uniqueness of solutions $g\circ f$ gives a randomized reduction from \texttt{SAT} to the problem of computing the solution to an instance of $uA$. \end{proof}
+Since $g$ preserves uniqueness of solutions $g\circ f$ gives a randomized reduction from \texttt{SAT} to the problem of computing the solution to an instance of $uA$.
+Since the size $n$ of the $uA$ instance is polynomial in the number of variables $n_0$ of the initial \texttt{SAT} formula, $\exp(n^{o(1)})=\exp(n_0^{o(1)})$. \end{proof}